gessendarien/petra-clipboard/README.md

 ## Features

-- Keyboard navigation
-- Filter grouping (text, images, links, commands)
+- Allows copying and pasting text, images, links, console commands, and emojis.
-- Emoji insertion
-- Image preview
-- Linux command recognition
-- Pin items
+- Filter by copied item type
+- General search, by type or emoji
+- Open links directly in the browser
+- Keyboard navigation (q, w, ctrl+f, esc, and arrow keys)
+- Preview copied image
 - Pin window
+- Wide variety of themes and colors
+- Start on system boot
-- Clear items
+- Save items and manually delete them or clear all
+- Open on the left or right of the screen or at mouse position
+- Choose keyboard shortcut

 ## Screenshots